YubicoLabs/webauthn-workshop-starter/README.md

 5. Register some passkeys on different authenticators.

-Next: See [backend](backend)for instructions on using a backend server for validating passkeys.
+Next: See [backend](backend) for instructions on using a backend server for validating passkeys.